-MCTs must comply with the requirements described in 8.321.2.19 NMAC and must:
+MCTs must comply with the initial crisis requirements described in 8.321.2.19 NMAC and must:

 - a.
 Operate 24 hours per day, 7 days per week, and 365 days per year; - b.
-Provide community-based crisis intervention, screening, assessment, and referrals to appropriate

-- resources; - c.
+Provide community-based crisis intervention, screening, assessment, and referrals to appropriate resources; - c.
 Be able to administer naloxone; - d.
-Coordinate to ensure appropriate travel to a place of safety, if clinically appropriate, or to a higher level of care are required by the situation; - e.
-Provide necessary follow-up to ensure continued stabilization; - f.
-Maintain relationships with relevant community partners, including medical and behavioral health providers, primary care providers, community health centers, CCBHCs, crisis respite centers and managed care organizations (as applicable); - g.
+Coordinate to ensure appropriate travel to a place of safety if clinically appropriate or to a higher level of care are required by the situation; - e.
+Maintain relationships with relevant community partners, including medical and behavioral health providers, primary care providers, community health centers, crisis respite centers and managed care organizations (if applicable); - f.
 Be certified by BHSD.

-Children's Mobile Response and Stabilization Services (MRSS)
+Children's Mobile Response and Stabilization Services

 Children's Mobile Response and Stabilization Services (MRSS) is a child, youth, and family specific behavioral health crisis intervention and prevention service.
 It provides immediate, in-person response, following mobile crisis above, to de-escalate crises that are defined by the family.
 MRSS prevents future crises or out of home placement through stabilization services and supports, follow up, navigation and access to community supports across the system of care.
 MRSS services are conducted through a cultural, linguistic, and developmentally appropriate, trauma-responsive framework.
-MRSS includes all MCIS service components and requirements described above in addition to the service requirements described in this section.

 MRSS includes up to 56 days of stabilization services, a critical component of MRSS.
-To maintain care continuity, whenever possible, stabilization services are conducted by a member of the MRSS team who initially responded to the family.
+To maintain care continuity, whenever possible stabilization services are conducted by a member of the MRSS team who initially responded to the family.
 The stabilization period is meant to identify deeper reasons for safety and stability events, particularly when they are re-occurrent.